-We hope the seminar will stimulate new ways of thinking about integrated care, considering the following:
+The seminar stimulated new ways of thinking about integrated care and considered the following:

 - Is there a case for a fresh look at integrated care?
 Should we continue to frame integrated care as an ‘intervention’?